JuliaPlots/Plots.jl/docs/src/pipeline.md

 We create a row vector (1x3 matrix) of symbols to assign different visualization types for each series, set the orientation of the histogram, and set alpha values.

-For comparison's sake, this is somewhat similar to the following calls in PythonPlot:
+For comparison's sake, this is somewhat similar to the following calls in `PythonPlot`:

 ```@example pipeline
 import PythonPlot